Rapper B.o.B. Wants To Use Crowdfunding To Prove That The Earth Is Flat

 The campaign started Friday with a goal to raise $200,000.
 Uproxx figures that’s probably “enough for a small, economy-class satellite ― you know, just something for day-to-day use, nothing too flashy.”

-So far, the response has been as flat as B.o.B. claims this planet is: Only $225 has so far been raised.
+The goal has since been raised to $1 million, but the response has been as flat as B.o.B. claims this planet is: Only around $2,000 had been raised as of Tuesday afternoon.

 B.o.B. explains the reasoning for his so-called scientific expedition in this 18-second video.

-Note: This post has been updated to include the new goal amount for the campaign.